PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/ClothingBuyer.md

 ### Instructions

 1. You are in the menu for buying clothing.
 (Anywhere is fine.)
-2. Start the program in the [Change Grip/Order Menu](/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md).
+2. Start the program in game or the [Change Grip/Order Menu](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md) depending on which option you choose.

 ### Default Program Settings